django/django/docs/one-to-two.rst

 =========================

-Channels 1 and Channels 2 are substantially different codebases, and the upgrade is a major one.
-While we have attempted to keep things as familiar and backwards-compatible as possible, major architectural shifts mean you will likely need at least some code changes to upgrade.
+Channels 1 and Channels 2 are substantially different codebases, and the upgrade **is a major one**.
+While we have attempted to keep things as familiar and backwards-compatible as possible, major architectural shifts mean you will need at least some code changes to upgrade.

 Requirements